 Our High School Program is available to any student seeking a WA State High School Diploma, regardless of age and credits earned to date.
 The first step for any student is to meet with Polytech staff to review transcript and formulate a plan.

 Our overall schedule is designed to allow maximum flexibility for the student.
 We can accommodate unusual needs and consider both transportation and timing available to the student.
-In general, students fill 3 slots with classes at The Polytech or a college campus, internship or externship experiences, or another learning experience designed specifically for the student.
-There are multiple options available:
+Classes are either one-on-one or small group instruction in person or online, and experiences can include internship or externship experiences, classes, or another learning experience designed specifically for the student.
+There are multiple options available, including many neurodiverse-friendly classes:

 Polytech High School Classes:

 We have knowledgeable and experienced faculty who are caring and provide instruction following standard college-prep high school curriculum.
-Classes are taught in small groups of up to 8 students along with one-on-one coaching and instruction sessions and supervised independent study time.
-This format prepares students for all types of learning environments, and helps students to be prepared for a professional career.
+Classes are taught in small groups of up to 6 students along with one-on-one coaching and instruction.
+This format prepares students for all types of learning environments, helps students to be prepared for a professional career, and can accommodate neurodivergent and anxious learners.

-Students may spend all of their time at The Polytech campus and earn a diploma based entirely on high school credits, or combine time in several options to earn college credit, which also satisfies high school graduation requirements.
+Students may spend all of their time at The Polytech campus and earn a diploma based entirely on high school credits, or combine with college credits, which then also satisfy high school graduation requirements.

-College courses may be taken at The Polytech, or at a one of our college partner's campuses.
-Both options enable students to earn both college and high school credit from the same course and to select from a wide range of course offerings, both academic and career-oriented training, to match student interests and talents.
+College courses may be taken online or at a one of our college partner's campuses.
+Either option allows students to earn both college and high school credit for the same course and to select from a wide range of course offerings, including both academic and career-oriented training, to match the student's interests and talents.
 College credits may transfer to a four-year university and degree programs.

 Independent Community-Based High School Credits: